acodeguy/Dunnit/readme.md

 - Add to-do items
 - Delete to-do items
 - Toggle items completion status

-Features to come:

 - Reminder alerts
 - Persisting of data (saving to a local/remote database)

+Features to come:

+- Multiple lists of todo items (work, home, school, etc)

 Enhancements to come:

-- UI will scale to work on all devices (currently only works on iPhone 8 Plus)
+- UI will scale to work on all devices (currently only scalesorks on iPhone 8 Plus until I set the constraints/pinning)

 ## Minimum Viable Product (MVP)
 For the MVP of this app, it will have the following features: